robhabraken/content-hub-focal-point-cropping/React page components/README.md

 Prepare and build the React components locally

  1. Go to `/React page components` folder
+ 2. Replace the contentHubBaseUrl constant with your instance URL
- 2. Run `npm install`.
+ 3. Run `npm install`.
 This will ensure that the packages are downloaded and installed
- 3. Run `npm run build`.
+ 4. Run `npm run build`.
 This will trigger a build

 In order to install the Public Link viewer, execute the following steps: